Merrily We Roll Along (musical): Act I

-In 1966 ("Merrily We Roll Along – Third Transition"), Frank is being divorced by his wife Beth, and they fight over custody of their son in a courthouse.
+In 1966 ("Third Transition"), Frank and his first wife Beth are fighting over custody of their son Frankie in a courthouse.
 Reporters flock around, eager to catch gossip since Gussie has been subpoenaed.
-Frank confronts Beth, who confesses that she still loves him, but that she can't live with him knowing he was unfaithful to her with Gussie ("Not a Day Goes By").
-She drags their son away, heading to Houston to live with her father.
-Frank collapses in despair but is consoled by Mary, Charley, and his other remaining friends.
-They convince him to take a cruise, forget and start anew, saying that this was the "best thing that ever could have happened" ("Now You Know").
+Frank confronts Beth, who still loves him but cannot live with him knowing he was unfaithful to her with Gussie ("Not a Day Goes By").
+Beth drags their son away, heading to Texas to live with her father.
+Frank collapses in despair but is consoled by Mary, Charley, and his other remaining friends who try to convince him that this is the "best thing that ever could have happened" ("Now You Know").